dhardiman/Config/README.md

   "key": {
     "defaultValue": "",
     "overrides": {
-      "scheme pattern 1": "a dffierent string to be used by schemes matching 'scheme pattern 1'" }
+      "config pattern 1": "a different string to be used by configurations matching 'config pattern 1'" }
   }
 }